 If you've already specified high-level location targets, such as a country or state in a campaign, you can let DoubleClick Search use performance data to automatically create new focused location targets from your existing geo-location targets.
 For example, if you've targeted a country, DS might create location targets for some provinces within the country.
 If you've targeted a state, DS might create location targets for some cities within the state.

-DoubleClick Search automatically generates the additional location targets and then manages them by examining the performance and optionally setting and changing the bid adjustments for the adapted location targets.
+When DoubleClick Search generates additional location target, it then manages them by examining the performance of location targets and optionally setting the bid adjustments for the adapted location targets.

 For example, you have a campaign that targets France, but not specific areas of the country.
 After you turn on adaptive location targeting, DS creates Paris and Nice location targets within the country of France because DS has determined that the two areas are high performing targets according to the goal specified for the campaign.

 DS can also set or recommend bid adjustments for the newly targeted geographic areas.

 DoubleClick Search can subdivide location targets in the following types of AdWords campaigns:

 - Mobile app install campaigns

 Automatic creation of location targets isn't supported for proximity targets.

 DoubleClick Search can only create smaller geographic location targets in a campaign that targets at least one large geographic area such as a country, city, state, or province.
 If you've already set location targets down to the zip codes, DS can't create additional location targets.